vira-software-solutions/vira.solutions/README.md

 ### Option 2: GitHub Pages (Optional)
 GitHub Actions can also automatically deploy to GitHub Pages on every push.

+**Note:** GitHub Pages will serve from `https://vira-software-solutions.github.io/vira.solutions/` (with subpath).
+The workflow automatically adjusts the baseURL to match this.

 **To enable:**
 1. Go to repository Settings → Pages
 2. Source: Select GitHub Actions